-backing_store: If True (default), save changes to a real file when closing.
-If False, the file exists purely in memory and is discarded when closed.
+backing\store: If True (default), save changes to the real file at the specified path on close () or flush ().
+If False, any changes are discarded when the file is closed.

-block_size: Increment (in bytes) by which memory is extended.
+block\size: Increment (in bytes) by which memory is extended.
 Default is 64k.

 'family' Store the file on disk as a series of fixed-length chunks.
 Useful if the file system doesn't allow large files.
-Note: the filename you provide must contain a printf-style integer format code (e.g. %d''), which will be replaced by the file sequence number.
+Note: the filename you provide must contain a printf-style integer format code (e.g. %d"), which will be replaced by the file sequence number.
 Keywords:

-memb_size: Maximum file size (default is 231-1).
+memb size: Maximum file size (default is 2\\31-1).